SumoLogic/sumologic-documentation/docs/get-started/glossary.md

 ---
 id: glossary
 title: Glossary
+description: This glossary provides an alphabetized list of technical term definitions used in Sumo Logic.
 ---

-This glossary provides definitions for technical terms used in Sumo Logic.
+This glossary provides an alphabetized list of technical term definitions used in Sumo Logic.
+If you're looking for usage guidance, see [Word List](docs/contributing/word-list.md).

 ## A